 The Act.negationInd is defined by HL7 as “An indicator specifying that the Act statement is a negation of the Act as described by the descriptive attributes”.

 NOTE: The Act.negationInd attribute has been deprecated in recent releases of the RIM (since Sept.
 2008) and has been replaced by the two new attributes of Act.actionNegationInd and Observation.valueNegationInd (see Core Principles and Properties of V3 Models for details).
-However, the original Act.negationInd has not been deprecated and continues to be in use in CDA R2.
+However, the original Act.negationInd has not been deprecated and continues to be in use in CDA R2 (RIM v 2.07).
 It is anticipated that a future release of CDA will update this to be consistent with the current RIM, but at present the following guidance is applicable for the use of Act.negationInd in CDA R2.

 Potential Overlap